Physicist

 Other Routes

-In some industries you may be able to start on a research scientist, graduate training scheme after completing your degree or postgraduate qualification.
+You may be able to apply for a place on a graduate training scheme with a commercial company, government department or university, after completing your degree or postgraduate qualification.

 More Information